New to RC flying? Get my popular ebook today, to help you on your way!

 Many builders of small scale model airplanes, such as rubber-powered ones, still use this method but these days ultra lightweight iron-on coverings are available to replace the tissue and dope method, should you prefer.

 If you want a gentle introduction to traditional model airplane building techniques then an ARF (or ARTF) - Almost Ready To Fly - kit might be the answer.

 ARFs are 90% finished, including the covering, and they are mostly of balsa and ply construction.
-All you need to do is some final assembly (hardware) work and install the engine/motor and radio gear yourself.
-The photo below shows how a typical ARF kit is, fresh out the box:
+All you need to do is some final assembly work (fitting hardware) and install the engine/motor and radio gear yourself.
+The photo below shows a typical ARF kit, fresh out the box:

-The majority of such kits (good and bad) come from the Far East; if you're going to buy an ARF then do some thorough research before you buy - internet forums are invaluable places for finding out about a certain kit.
+The majority of such kits (good and bad) come from the Far East; if you're going to buy an ARF then do some thorough research before you buy - internet forums such as RC Groups, RC Universe and Model Flying (UK) are invaluable places for finding out about a certain kit.

 The influx of high quality ARF rc airplanes in to the hobby in recent years has been largely blamed for the demise in traditional kit building by aeromodellers, but ARF planes are an excellent solution to those modellers who want to fly a traditionally built balsa/ply plane but just don't have the time to build one themselves.

 Foam Ready To Fly RC planes

 Although there is a very wide selection of traditional balsa model airplane kits available, and an even wider selection of ARF ones, nowadays however it's quite normal for model rc planes to be constructed from foam.
 Most electric powered RTF (Ready to Fly) rc airplanes are made this way and in the last few years there has been a huge surge in the number and variety of foam planes available.